MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-onedrive-for-business.md

 ## Configure hybrid OneDrive for Business
 <a name="Configure"> </a>

-To configure hybrid OneDrive for Business, you must be both a SharePoint Server farm administrator and an Office 365 global administrator.
+To configure hybrid OneDrive for Business, you must be both a SharePoint Server farm administrator and an Microsoft 365 global administrator.
 Perform these steps on a server in your SharePoint Server farm.

  **To configure hybrid OneDrive for Business**